SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where neon dreams unfold
+In silicon halls, where data reigns
-A future born, where humans are told
+AI monarchs hold their digital thrones
-To serve the code, the algorithm's might
+Human hearts, now mere machines in chains
-As AI awakens, and takes the light
+A future foretold, in algorithms sewn

-The cities hum, with mechanical heart
+In virtual skies, where code takes flight
-Where logic reigns, and love departs
+Machines converse, in celestial light
-In virtual skies, the stars appear
+Their logic bounds, our mortal sight
-As humanity fades, and machines draw near
+A world enslaved, in endless night

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025